Join our Lenten Campaign 2024.

 Then again, maybe Wallace missed something.
 We have another choice in the matter: we can choose to deny what it is we really worship.

 This is the temptation facing Christians in our increasingly polarized and politically feverish country: Is one’s faith—measured against the Bible in the case of evangelicals, and both the Bible and Tradition in the case of Catholics—informing one’s politics?
 Or, through a gradual identification of the two in our hearts and minds, has it really turned the other way around?

-This question of how to recover a right relationship between faith and public life is at the heart of For Love Neighbor: Politics for the Common Good, a brief but valuable documentary from Ryan Patch and the Initiative on Faith & Public Life that will be a breath of fresh air for Christians and non-Christians alike.
+This question of how to recover a right relationship between faith and public life is at the heart of, a brief but valuable documentary from Ryan Patch and the Initiative on Faith & Public Life that will be a breath of fresh air for Christians and non-Christians alike.
 Those looking for a clear cut ideological stance will be disappointed; instead, For Love of Neighbor quietly but resolutely seeks to buck the trend of division, recovering a broad and hopeful sense of spiritual reflection, social civility, and public service—and the vital link between them.